Detailed information about the ideal recommended study plan, etc. is available here.

 The curriculum regulates that the Master’s examination consists of two parts: The first part is the student’s successful completion of the mandatory subjects and the elective track according to §§ 4 and 5 of the curriculum.
 The second part of the Master’s examination is a comprehensive oral exam (1.5 ECTS points).

 The oral exam consists of three parts (20 minutes each): The first part is the presentation and defense of the Master’s thesis (15 minutes presentation plus 5 minutes discussion).
 This part should be presided over and graded by the head of the committee.
-The second and third part (20 minutes each) are both dedicated to the examination of the mandatory and the elective track subjects and should be conducted and graded by the respective committee members 2 and 3.
+The second and third part (20 minutes each) are both dedicated to the examination of the mandatory and the elective track subjects (see previous paragraph) and should be conducted and graded by the respective committee members 2 and 3.

 As a basic principle, the Master’s examination may cover all subjects that the student has taken during her/his Master’s degree.
 Examiners should not narrow down the content of the examination too much beforehand.
 Additionally, all three examiners are urged to take an active part in all three parts of the examination.
 Nevertheless, each examiner is formally assigned one part of the examination and responsible for the according grade.
 The total grade is the rounded average of the three individual grades.